blockandchainco/documentation/architecture.md

 ## Microsoft Provided
 ### [Microsoft Blazor](https://dotnet.microsoft.com/apps/aspnet/web-apps/client)
 Microsoft's Blazor framework is a new [Single Page Application Framework](https://en.wikipedia.org/wiki/Single-page_application), written in .Net which takes advantage of [WebAssembly](https://webassembly.org/).
-As our platform requires WebAssembly, the Blazor framework makes sens to use.
+As our platform requires WebAssembly, the Blazor framework makes sense to use.

 ## 3rd Party
 ### IndexedDB